“Never Would Have Known” – Men & Hiding Depression

 “Fighting depression is difficult.
 Not only do you have to fight the illness, but you also fight the stigma attached to it.
 For men, the fear of looking weak or unmanly adds to this strain.
 Anger, shame and other defenses can kick in as a means of self-protection but may ultimately prevent men from seeking treatment,” wrote Joshua R. Beharry in a blog post for NAMI.
 Mr. Beharry is a project coordinator for HeadsUpGuys, a resource for men in pursuit of better mental health.

 It’s important for men to share and treat their mental health challenges.
-June is Men’s Health Month; mental health is a vital part of overall health.
+Mental health is a vital part of overall health.

 Men & Hidden Depression